Thomas Edison’s Whistling Spasm

 Among the guests who Gouraud lured into his “recording studio” were Robert Browning, who rendered his poem: “How They Brought the Good News from Ghent to Aix,” Alfred Lord Tennyson who read “Charge of the Light Brigade” and Sarah Bernhardt who declaimed Racine’s Phedre.
-One of the Gouraud’s more bizarre triumphs was when Otto von Bismarck was persuaded to record a cowboy song in English, with seeming relish.
-The Colonel later reported that his wife and family were quite scandalized by the Iron Chancellor’s behavior.

 In November of 1888, at Harrow School for boys in north west London, a 14-year-old Winston Churchill heard a “very amusing” lecture by a Colonel Gouraud, whose sons attended the school.
 Aimée’s husband, Jackson, was in his class.
 His show-and-tell lecture introduced the boys to the recent American invention of the phonograph.
 George demonstrated the newfangled contraption by singing into it, then replaying his song to the astonished children in class.